Raymay3/IDX-Exchange/README.md

 ## Current Best Model

-The strongest model developed so far is the final tuned **XGBoost** model.
+The strongest model developed in this project is the final tuned **XGBoost** model.

 The selected configuration uses: